NikoSenkov/Robotics_Final/README.md

 Hi Guys, I uploaded some very basic groundwork.

 Robots: UR10e and UR5e with the toolslot attachment: Robotiq3fGripper which is a claw with 3 fingers.
+I am not sure what sensors are available, or specifically how we can use them to achieve our goal, this is a next step.

 Ball Placement:
   1) We can use a table, but would have to place the balls along an arc which the robot has access to (since robot limbs are not extendable).